There are so many things to do in London as it is one of the most beautiful capital cities in the world, for a reason.

 Built-in Scotland, it now resides in the Royal Greenwich Museum.
 Visitors get to explore the ship as well as meet the crew who has worked on Cutty Sark.

-If you want a guided tour I would recommend for you to check out the Muslim History Tours, they are run by a Muslim and also have great reviews on Tripadvisor.
+If you want a guided tour I would recommend that you check out the Muslim History Tours, they are run by a Muslim and also have great reviews on Tripadvisor.

 Halal food in London